aurelia/documentation/English/docs.md

 </template>
 ```

 >**Note:** It's important to note that you should NOT add an `if` behavior around a `<content>` element.
-The ShadowDOM does not support dynamically adding these elements they way you might expect.
+The ShadowDOM does not support dynamically adding these elements the way you might expect.
 Instead, use a `show` behavior on a parent element.

 <h4 id="repeat"><a href="#repeat">repeat</a></h4>